randomwe3er3dddd/hotmail-checker/README.md

 # Ghost Sellz Hotmail Checker
 ---
-## at 30 stars ima release a v4 which has more features! and it will be faster
 dm me on discord if there are any bugs :)

 my discord is ghost_sellz